odan/odan.github.io/_posts/2020-10-18-slim4-cakephp-validation.md

 ```

 With this result you should be able to render the error messages into a twig template.

-For this case I would recommend to throw an validation here and bubble it up to a specific
-Validation middleware.

 But if you implement a RESTful API, you usually don't use a server-side template engine (like Twig).
 In this case I would recommend to throw a validation exception and catch it in a special validation middleware.